ChaseHBehrens/Kingdomino_AI/README.md

 ## Performance
 The AI came third in the both four player matches against humans I tested it with.
 This was not surprising based on the relative simplicity of the algorithm.
 ## Improvements
 This was my first rust program and thus there are several improvements to the structure that would increase readability and maintainability.
 I would like to implement a better UI and standard engine protocol system so that multiple AI agents could be run against each other.
-Additionally, some probabilistic calculation for future turns would improve the AIs performance.
+Additionally, some probabilistic calculation for future turns would improve the AI's performance.
 I plan on implementing a version 2 based on what I've learned from this version.
 <br><br>
 ![image](https://github.com/user-attachments/assets/17ee2982-ed03-483a-b83a-817b639c5966)
 ## Note